 They must also:

-- be consistent - eg not dismiss you for doing something that they let other employees do
+be consistent for example not dismiss you for doing something that they let other employees do

-- have investigated the situation fully before dismissing you - eg if a complaint was made about you
+have investigated the situation fully before dismissing you for example if a complaint was made about you

 If you are a part-time or fixed-term worker, you cannot be treated less favourably than a full-time or permanent employee.